Error Handling

 The following demonstrates how AI uses description to automatically fix errors.

-Scenario One: Field Name Spelling Error
+Scenario 1: Field Name Typo

 You write code in Cursor: